OctopusDeploy/docs/docs/how-to/use-iis-as-reverse-proxy.md

 Our starting configuration:

-- Octopus Deploy installed and running on http://servername:8080/ For guidance on this topic, see [Installing Octopus](https://octopus.com/docs/installation/installing-octopus).
+- Octopus Deploy installed and running on <http://servername:8080/>
+   For guidance on this topic, see [Installing Octopus](https://octopus.com/docs/installation/installing-octopus).
-- Valid SSL certificate installed in Local Certificate store For guidance on this topic, please follow [this MSDN article](https://msdn.microsoft.com/en-us/library/ff720335.aspx).
+- Valid SSL certificate installed in the Local Certificate store.
+   For guidance on this topic, please follow [Importing your SSL certificate](https://octopus.com/docs/how-to/expose-the-octopus-web-portal-over-https#ExposetheOctopuswebportaloverHTTPS-ImportingyourSSLcertificate).
 - IIS Management Console installed.
    For guidance on this topic, please follow [this Microsoft Docs article](https://docs.microsoft.com/en-us/iis/install/installing-iis-85/installing-iis-85-on-windows-server-2012-r2).